 Moving to Jakarta with children generates a predictable sequence of questions.
-The city's complexity, its traffic, its layered school market, its costs, means that families arriving from Europe, Australia, or North America are rarely equipped with the right mental model.
-These are the questions that come up most consistently, with the answers that take longer to find if you don't know where to look.
+Traffic, a layered school market, opaque costs: families arriving from Europe, Australia, or North America rarely have a feel for how the city works.
+These are the questions that come up most, answered plainly.

 Traffic and the School Run

 The question almost every family arrives with is some version of: "How bad is the traffic, really?"
-The honest answer is that distance in Jakarta is largely meaningless.
+Distance in Jakarta is largely meaningless.
 A school five kilometres away can take 45 minutes in the morning rush.
 Ten kilometres in the wrong direction can take over an hour.
 The families who end up most frustrated are those who found a house they liked and then went looking for a school nearby.
 The correct order is the reverse: choose the school first, then find housing within 15 to 20 minutes of it.

 Most international schools in Jakarta are concentrated in the south of the city, Pondok Indah, Cilandak, and Kebayoran.
 Families working in the CBD or SCBD sometimes ask whether there are international schools in the centre, and the answer is that the main campuses are not there.
 Accepting that reality upfront makes the housing search much more straightforward.